stexads/puppet-geoipupdate/README.md

 And best of all, it will download `mmdb` files in `target_dir`.

 ## Dependencies
+>Note: This module only supports MaxMind's client version >= 2.5.0.

 This module depends on the following modules:
 - puppet-systemd (>= 9.0.0)